-This page is for my personal interests.
+This page is about how I can help others in my free time.
 There’s a separate page for recruiters.

 Open Source Work

 You can send me an email if you think I can contribute to an open source project.

 Past Open Source Work

 - Watchman: I worked on improving Unicode support for Watchman across Windows, macOS, and Linux, as well as for creating a Python 3 + asyncio client for Watchman.

 - go-octokit: This is a Golang wrapper around the GitHub APIs.
 I worked on it as a part of Facebook Open Academy and Cornell’s course in Open-Source Software Engineering.

 - cuautograde: A collection of utilities that helped me automate grading of some parts of programming assignments for the courses that I was a TA for.

 - pyuiutils: A few utilities that made using OpenCV, NumPy, and tkinter together a bit easier for me when I was creating a few projects for a course on Computer Vision as a TA.